karlorz/full-stack-fastapi-template/infra/README.md

 ### Add Pulumi stack files

 A new environment would need its own versions of `infra/Pulumi.{environment}.yaml`.

+### Mailgun

+Set up Mailgun domain, update DNS in Cloudflare.

+Store credentials on GitHub Environment secrets and vars.

+### DB

+Create DB on Neon, store credentials on GitHub Environment secrets and vars.

+Configure it not to suspend.

+Configure it to use connection pool.

+### GitHub Environment

+Add GitHub Environment secrets and variables copying from another environment and updating.

 ## Destroy an AWS Environment